matthewmjm/blood-oath-relations/README.md

 **`Cult`**

 * `Cult#name`
-  * returns a `String` that is the cult's name
+  * returns a `String` that is the cult's name -DONE
 * `Cult#location`
-  * returns a `String` that is the city where the cult is located
+  * returns a `String` that is the city where the cult is located - DONE
 * `Cult#founding_year`
-  * returns a `Fixnum` that is the year the cult was founded
+  * returns a `Fixnum` that is the year the cult was founded - DONE
 * `Cult#slogan`
-  * returns a `String` that is this cult's slogan
+  * returns a `String` that is this cult's slogan - DONE
 * `Cult#recruit_follower`
-  * takes in an argument of a `Follower` instance and adds them to this cult's list of followers
+  * takes in an argument of a `Follower` instance and adds them to this cult's list of followers - DONE
 * `Cult#cult_population`
-  * returns a `Fixnum` that is the number of followers in this cult
+  * returns a `Fixnum` that is the number of followers in this cult- DONE
 * `Cult.all`
-  * returns an `Array` of all the cults
+  * returns an `Array` of all the cults - DONE
 * `Cult.find_by_name`
-  * takes a `String` argument that is a name and returns a `Cult` instance whose name matches that argument
+  * takes a `String` argument that is a name and returns a `Cult` instance whose name matches that argument- DONE
 * `Cult.find_by_location`
   * takes a `String` argument that is a location and returns an `Array` of cults that are in that location
 * `Cult.find_by_founding_year`